evandrodutra/fleet_manager/README.md

 # FleetManager

-Simple command line program to find the number of Fleet Engineers necessary to operate vehicles.
+Simple CLI to find the number of Fleet Engineers necessary to operate vehicles.

 ## Installation